Throbbing pain in the head is one of the most common symptoms of migraine. In fact, almost everyone with migraine reports this symptom.1

 Some people report that the throbbing continues long after the pain goes away, which supports the idea that the heartbeat and throbbing pain are unrelated.
 Others report the throbbing gets worse when they feel strong emotions or get upset.2

 How is a migraine different from a regular headache?

-This type of head pain is often described as:
+The type of head pain experienced with migraine is often described as:

 - Dull aching

-The poundingcan become worse with certain movements such as:
+The pounding may get worse with certain movements such as:

 - Sneezing or coughing